 While some states engaged in decriminalization first but have since moved on to full legalization, many still have not.
 In states that have decriminalized some cannabis possession, having larger quantities remains illegal and may bring significant consequences.
 Possession of large amounts may bring criminal penalties like felony trafficking crimes.
 Therefore, you still need to be aware of the criminal possession laws in your state.

 Federal vs. State Laws

-If Colorado and Washington manage to keep their marijuana retail businesses completely in-state, it may be legal.
+If Colorado, Washington, and other states that permit recreational use manage to keep their marijuana retail businesses completely in-state, they may avoid a confrontation with the federal government.
 That means the marijuana must be grown, sold, used, and taxed all within the state without using any federal land or means of commerce.
-This prevents the retail marijuana businesses from using banks, which are federally regulated.
-It also prevents marijuana businesses from deducting business expenses on their federal income taxes.
-This also prevent farmers from using water from federally managed resources.
+This prevents retail marijuana businesses from using banks, which are federally regulated.

 Get Legal Help Understanding Marijuana Laws

 The laws about marijuana can be difficult to follow.
 They can vary depending on your state.
 There may be conflicts with federal law.
 If you're trying to open a marijuana-related business, you need legal advice.
 If you want to understand the laws related to medical or recreational use, you should find an attorney well-versed in this changing area of the law.
 Consider contacting an experienced drug crime attorney.
 They can help explain the law and your rights.